eclipse-csi/otterdog/docs/reference/organization/repository/index.md

     In general, you will only ever use `orgs.newRepo` as this function will define a new repository with default values.
 However, in some cases it might be needed to change properties for a repo that has already been defined in the default configuration.
-In such situation, you can use `orgs.extendRepo`.
+In such situation, you should use `orgs.extendRepo`.

 ## Validation rules